Wednesday, October 8, 2025

 constraint <name> FOREIGN KEY (col1,col2) REFERENCES table(col1,col2)

-) tablespace <tablepace name>
+) tablespace <tablespace name>

 CREATE TABLE table_name